A definite plan to deal with major emergencies is an important element of OH&S programs.

 When a list of hazards is made, records of past incidents and occupational experience are not the only sources of valuable information.
 Since major emergencies are rare events, knowledge of both technological (chemical or physical) and natural hazards can be broadened by consulting with fire departments, insurance companies, engineering consultants, and government departments.

 Areas where flammables, explosives, or chemicals are used or stored should be considered as the most likely place for a technological hazard emergency to occur.
-Examples of these hazards are:

 The risk from natural hazards is not the same across Canada but the list would include: